thosgood/this-weeks-finds/markdown/151-200/week162.md

 ... but the real fun starts when we note that projections in the Jordan algebra of n x n self-adjoint complex matrices correspond to subspaces of C^n.
-This sets up a relationship to projective geometry, since the projections onto 1-dimensional subspaces correspond to points in CP^n, while the projections onto 2-dimensional subspaces correspond to lines.
+This sets up a relationship to projective geometry, since the projections onto 1-dimensional subspaces correspond to points in \mathbb{CP}^n, while the projections onto 2-dimensional subspaces correspond to lines.
 Even better, we can work out the dimension of a subspace V from the corresponding projection p: C^n \to V using only the partial order on